 - 1.31 The key controls for accounting records and returns are: - a.
 All members, finance staff and budget managers operate within the required accounting standards and timetables. - b.
-All the Authority's transactions, material commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis.
+All the Authority's transactions, material commitments and contracts and other essential accounting information are recorded completely, accurately and on a timely basis. - c.

-- c.
 Procedures are in place to enable accounting records to be reconstituted in the event of systems failure. - d.
 Reconciliation procedures are carried out to ensure transactions ae correctly recorded. - e.
-Prime documents are retained in accordance with legislative and other requirements.
+Prime documents are retained in accordance with legislative and other requirements. - f.
+The duty imposed on the Authority by the Accounts and Audit Regulations to maintain an adequate and effective audit of its accounting records and its system of internal control.

-1.32 To determine the accounting procedures and records for the Authority.
-Where these are maintained outside the finance department, the Director of Finance and Procurement should consult the SLT officer concerned.

-- 1.33 To arrange for the compilation of all accounts and accounting records under his or her direction. - 1.34 To comply, as far as practicable, with the following principles when allocating accounting duties: - a.
+- 1.32 To determine the accounting procedures and records for the Authority.
+Where these are maintained outside the finance department, the Director of Finance and Procurement should consult the SLT officer concerned. - 1.33 To arrange for the compilation of all accounts and accounting records under his or her direction. - 1.34 To comply, as far as practicable, with the following principles when allocating accounting duties: - a.
 Separating the duties of providing information about sums due to or from the Authority and calculating, checking and recording these sums from the duty of collecting or disbursing them. - b.
 Employees with the duty of examining or checking the accounts of cash transactions must not themselves be engaged in these transactions.